 The Refrigeration Process – Condenser, Compressor and Evaporator

-Three different mechanisms work in unison to keep cargo compartments refrigerated – the condenser, the compressor and the evaporator.
-The condenser is a large section of metal piping that works to absorb heat inside the cargo compartment – the piping is filled with technologically advanced cooling fluid that turns to a gas once it absorbs enough heat.
+Three different mechanisms work in unison to keep cargo compartments refrigerated – the condenser, the compressor, and the evaporator.
+The condenser is a large section of metal piping that works to absorb heat inside the cargo compartment – the piping is filled with technologically advanced cooling fluid that turns to gas once it absorbs enough heat.

 At this point the gas is taken into the compressor, where the gaseous matter is significantly compressed and has all its molecules crushed together, to reach a state of matter similar to the contents of a can of deodorant.